Reinforce-solidify/unit-6-react-tic-tac-toe/README.md

 ## Extension
 1. Have the board check for three-in-a-row.
 See if you can utilize other [hooks](https://react.dev/reference/react).

-2. Write some ES6.
-Webpack is converting all ES6 to ES5 so browser support is NOT an issue!

 2. Refactor your tic-tac-toe game using the [Component API](https://react.dev/reference/react/Component) and make all components class-based rather than functional.

-4. Make your game turn-based, i.e. it'll acknowledge X's turn and O's turn.
+3. Make your game turn-based, i.e. it'll acknowledge X's turn and O's turn.
 Instead of just toggling between X and O, have the first click turn the box to an X, the second click turn its box to an O, etc. This will create a more fluid UX.

-5. Create a new branch on your copy of the calendar skillbuilder the previous unit, and refactor your calendar using React.
+4. Create a new branch on your copy of the calendar skillbuilder the previous unit, and refactor your calendar using React.

 ## React Overview